 When we have a solid attachment with our romantic partner and we know they are there to support us and care for us, we become stronger.

-A solid relationship is like having solid foundations.
+A solid relationship for humans is like solid foundations for a house

 And the opposite is true: if we are insecure about our partner, our relationship gobbles all our energies and fills us with worries.